determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

    -  Enroot does not provide a mechanism for sharing containers.
 Each user must create any containers needed by their Determined experiments prior to creating the experiment.

+   -  When deployed on Slurm or PBS cluster, the experiment configuration cannot have embedded single quote ' character.

 ********************
  Slurm Known Issues